-Separation between the foot-points can be varied in a range of 15 - 41 cm.
-Electromagnets wound around each electrode produce arched magnetic field which guides the arched plasma.
-A 250-450 V discharge voltage pulse (width 0.2-0.8 ms) produces a current carrying arched plasma as depicted in figure \ref{fig02}.
-Immediately after discharge and production of plasma, most of the voltage drops within thin sheaths around electrodes (size $<$ 0.1 mm $<<$ arched plasma length).
-Therefore the dynamics of arched plasma is not significantly affected by voltage on electrodes.
-Typical arched plasma parameters and their comparison to solar parameters are presented in table \ref{table01}.
+Separation between the foot-points of the arched plasma can be varied in the range of 15 - 41 cm.
+Both electrodes reside in the $z=0$ symmetry plane, at $x=-28$ cm and $y=\pm$ 13.5 cm (coordinate system depicted in figure~\ref{fig02}).
+Typical parameters of the arched plasma and a quiescent solar prominence are presented in table~\ref{table01}.